GuideNepalSavingBudgetingSalary

 How to actually do it this month

-The single highest-leverage thing is to move the savings on payday, before you spend.
+The highest-leverage move is to transfer the savings on payday, before you spend.
 The rule is income minus savings = spending, not the other way around.
-Open a separate account if you don't already have one and set a standing instruction.
+Open a separate account if you don't have one and set a standing instruction so the transfer happens whether you remember or not.

 After that, track everything else.
-You don't need to track to two decimal places.
-You need to know, at the end of the month, where the money went — because the answer is almost never what you expected.
+Tracking to two decimal places is not the point.
+The point is knowing, at the end of the month, where the money actually went.
+The answer is almost never what you expected.

 What you actually need to know

-A savings rate you can hit in your worst month — not a target month, a Dashain month or a wedding month.
-Pick that floor and protect it.
-You can always raise it later.
+Pick a savings rate you can hit in your worst month, not in a good one.
+A Dashain month, a wedding month, the month the laptop dies.
+Protect that floor and raise it later.
 You almost never recover from breaking the streak.

 Got a salary bracket or expense pattern you'd like covered next?
 Email parjanya57@gmail.com.